• Skip to primary navigation

 • Spray ramekins with cooking spray then dust with cocoa powder.

-• Add chopped chocolate and butter to a microwave safe dish and melt, then stir until smooth and set aside.
+• Add chopped chocolate and butter to a microwave safe dish and melt in 30 second intervals, then stir until smooth and set aside.

 • Add powdered sugar, cocoa powder, salt, and flour to a bowl and whisk to combine.